EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations

-We employ the microstructures illustrated in \cref{fig:rves} and conduct multiscale simulations of the macroscale test cases using the EquiNO and VPIONet models as microscale simulators.
+We employ the microstructures illustrated in \cref{fig:rves} and conduct multiscale simulations of the macroscale test cases using the EquiNO and VIONet models as microscale simulators.
 Results are summarized in \cref{tab:multiscale_sim}, where we report the relative $L_2$-norm of errors for the displacement vector field and the stress tensor field, as well as the speedup gain compared to the reference \FEsq simulations.

 Multiscale simulation results for the displacement and stress tensor components when utilizing different RVEs as the microstructure are illustrated in \cref{fig:lprofile_rve3,fig:plate_rve3,fig:cook_rve3}.
-For the L-profile test case, both EquiNO and VPIONet models deliver accurate results for displacement, with the highest error being 1.13\%.
+For the L-profile test case, both EquiNO and VIONet models deliver accurate results for displacement, with the highest error being 1.13\%.
 However, errors in the stress components show considerable variation between the two models.
-The mean relative $L_2$-norm of errors among the stress components, $\mu_{\vsigma}$, is 4.24\%, 4.58\%, and 3.57\% for EquiNO, compared to 6.37\%, 2.68\%, and 1.69\% for VPIONet across the three RVEs, respectively.
-In the plate with a hole test case, EquiNO generally outperforms VPIONet in estimating stress components, with $\mu_{\vsigma}$ values of 1.06\%, 1.37\%, and 0.92\% for the three RVEs.
-VPIONet, on the other hand, results in higher errors, specifically 6.95\%, 2.96\%, and 2.19\%.
+The mean relative $L_2$-norm of errors among the stress components, $\mu_{\vsigma}$, is 3.57\%, 4.58\%, and 4.24\% for EquiNO, compared to 1.69\%, 2.68\%, and 6.37\% for VIONet across the three RVEs, respectively.
+In the plate with a hole test case, EquiNO generally outperforms VIONet in estimating stress components, with $\mu_{\vsigma}$ values of 0.92\%, 1.37\%, and 1.06\% for the three RVEs.
+VIONet, on the other hand, results in higher errors, specifically 2.19\%, 2.96\%, and 6.95\%.
 A similar trend is observed in Cook's membrane test case.
-EquiNO achieves $\mu_{\vsigma}$ values of 0.95\%, 1.35\%, and 1.29\% across the three RVEs, showing its effectiveness in simulating the microscale.
-Meanwhile, VPIONet consistently yields higher errors with values of 11.32\%, 4.95\%, and 3.11\%.
+EquiNO achieves $\mu_{\vsigma}$ values of 1.29\%, 1.35\%, and 0.95\% across the three RVEs, showing its effectiveness in simulating the microscale.
+Meanwhile, VIONet consistently yields higher errors with values of 3.11\%, 4.95\%, and 11.32\%.